No-fault insurance: Overview in United States

-Most U.S. states have a "traditional tort" liability system for auto insurance in which recovery is governed by principles of provable negligence.
+Most US states have a "traditional tort" liability system for auto insurance in which recovery is governed by principles of provable negligence.
 However, twelve U.S. states and the Commonwealth territory of Puerto Rico require policyholders to operate under a "no-fault" scheme in which individuals injured in automobile collisions are limited in their ability to seek recovery from other drivers or vehicle owners involved in a collision.
-An additional 8 states have an "add-on" system in which the insured party retains the right to sue.
+An additional eight states have an "add-on" system in which the insured party retains the right to sue.
 In 2012, RAND Corporation published a study which found that costs were higher in no-fault systems.
 In the case of economic (medical and wage-loss) damages, most no-fault systems permit injured parties to seek recovery only for damages that are not covered by available first-party insurance benefits.
-In the case of non-economic (pain-and-suffering) damages, most no-fault systems permit injured parties to seek compensation only in cases of exceptionally "serious" injury, which can be defined in either of two ways:
+In the case of non-economic (pain and suffering) damages, most no-fault systems permit injured parties to seek compensation only in cases of "exceptionally serious" injury, which can be defined in either of two ways: